 New year, new diet?
-Bring it on!
+Bring on the Cauliflower Alfredo with Peas!
 Nobody likes to go on a diet, but it’s a little easier when you have recipes like this one.
-I created this dish to satisfy my craving for Fettuccine Alfredo, pasta with a rich and creamy white sauce.
+I created this dish to satisfy my craving for fettuccine Alfredo– pasta with a rich and creamy white sauce.
 While I like to indulge in the real thing every once in a while, I can’t do it all the time and stay at a reasonable weight.
-This Roasted Cauliflower Alfredo with Peas satisfies my craving for creamy pasta without all the fat and calories.
-It replaces the heavy carbs and cholesterol with healthy gluten free vegetables and probiotic Greek yogurt.
+This Cauliflower Alfredo with Peas satisfies my craving for creamy pasta sauce without all the fat and calories.
+It replaces the heavy carbs and cholesterol with healthy gluten free vegetables and protein-rich Greek yogurt.
 It’s a nourishing and flavorful meal, and it couldn’t be easier to make.

 Mary Pickford and Douglas Fairbanks, early 1920’s.
 Library of Congress.

-- 3 lbs cauliflower (large head or 2 1/2 lbs pre-cut florets)
+- 3 pounds cauliflower (one large head, or 2 1/2 pounds of pre-cut florets)

 - 1 cup frozen peas